Vanil96/Angular-starter-theme/README.md

 ### 7.1 Shared Forms

 Input components in the forms folder of `SharedModule` are built using the `ControlValueAccessor` pattern for easy integration with reactive forms and full control over their behavior.
-They also include error handling with `ngx-translate` translations for easy customization and localization of error messages.
 Each input offers additional features specific to its type, such as autocomplete or group selections, and supports two appearance styles: `fill` for a solid background and `outline` for a contoured edge, facilitating consistent adaptation to various design themes and application requirements.

 #### Example usage:
 ```html